-The luggage compartment lid release system may be configured to operate either when the ignition key is in the Run/Accessory position or at all times (without requiring a key).
+The luggage compartment lid release system may be configured to operate either when the ignition key is in the RUN/ACC position or at all times (without requiring a key).
 Configuration of the luggage compartment lid release switch is accomplished by connecting one of the two available connectors located behind the dash trim panel.
-One of them is wired for power at all times and the other is wired for power only when the ignition key is in the Run/Accessory position.
+One is wired for power at all times and the other is wired for power only when the ignition key is in the RUN/ACC position.